-- 9.3.1 No director or employee may engage, re-engage, or regrade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration; - (a) unless authorised to do so by the Chief Executive or nominated representative; and - (b) within the limit of their approved budget and funded establishment. - 9.3.2 The Board will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.
+- 9.3.1 No director or employee may engage, re-engage, or regrade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration; - (a) Unless authorised to do so by the Chief Executive; and - (b) Within the limit of their approved budget and funded establishment. - 9.3.2 The Board will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.